tkdblake93/top-landing-page/README.md

 # top-landing-page

+This is a project for The Odin Project (TOP).
+The goal was to take a design and recreate it using HTML and CSS.
+I went the extra mile and made it responsive.

 Here's the [link](https://tkdblake93.github.io/top-landing-page/) to the page.

 **All images were sourced on Pexels and are Free to use (CC0)**